Fudgy Raspberry Brownies

 Directions

-1. Place 1/2 cup (125 mL) chocolate chips in a microwave save bowl; microwave for 1 minute.
+1. Place 1/2 cup (125 mL) chocolate chips in a microwave safe bowl; microwave for 1 minute.
 Stir and if not melted, continue to heat for 20 second intervals, stirring until smooth.
 Cool slightly.
 (Alternatively, melt chips in a double boiler if preferred.)

 2. Preheat the oven to 350F (180C).
 Grease and line an 8-inch (20 cm) baking pan with parchment paper.